GENERAL TERMS & CONDITIONS (GTC)

 The application, use and processing of our products and the products manufactured by you on the basis of our technical advice are beyond our control and, therefore, entirely your own responsibility.
 Our products are sold in accordance with the current version of our General Terms and Conditions of Sale (GTCS) or our General Terms and Conditions of Purchase (GTCP) which are displayed when clicking on the following link.

-General Terms & Conditions of Sale of the TER HELL & Co.
-GmbH
+General Terms & Conditions of Sale of the TER Chemicals GmbH & Co.
+KG

 1. General information and scope of application